SystemsApproach/7E/introduction/architecture.rst

 should be implemented (with the goal of guiding engineers in the actual code that gets written) and *describe* how the network has been implemented (with the goal of helping developers and operators understand how the existing network behaves).
+As a consequence, one of the main values of an architecture is to define terminology.

-This section begins to explain the role of a network architecture by introducing two of the most widely referenced examples—the OSI (or 7-layer) architecture and the Internet architecture.
+This section explains the role of a network architecture by introducing two of the most widely referenced examples—the OSI (or 7-layer) architecture and the Internet architecture.
 Because we're just getting started, the description is intentionally high level, and we do not attempt to justify either architecture as "the right answer."
-They are just two examples that illustrate how one might break the a problem of building a network into manageable subsystems.
+They are just two examples that illustrate how one might break the a problem of building a network into manageable subsystems, setting the stage for the rest of the book.
-We conclude this section by introducing the "architecture" this book uses cover all the important topics in networking.

 1.2.1 OSI Model